ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

 2. `cd` into your `/home/USERNAME/mef` directory.
 2. `git clone` *your forked repo*.
 3. `cd` into the `starter` code folder.
-4. npm install a few packages: `npm install jsonwebtoken express-jwt`
+4. Install the packages from package.json: `npm install`
 5. We're using an npm package called `dotenv` to set up an environment variable secret key for our token.
 In the starter directory, enter `touch .env`
 6. Open `.env` in VS Code and add the `JWT_SECRET` below (_it could be anything_).
     ```js